<<Previous | Story Intro | Return to Stories | Next >>

 He closed his eyes, allowed his lover to take complete control.
 So good...it had always been so good with Kinsey!
 Memories of a former lover, disturbed from slumber by the news of his return, clamored to be seen and heard.
 He pushed them away.
 The past was the past.
 And betrayal wrought only one just reward...death.

 The training he'd suffered at Tem's hand had been brutal, and complete.
 He was as deeply in love with his Master as he feared him.
 The two emotions were so tangled in his mind that they couldn't be separated.
 All he knew was the need to please Tem.
 Pleasing his god was what he lived for...existed for.
 Although...he shook his head mentally.
 He was well aware of the fact that the news of this Ares had brought mixed feelings to Tem.
 Kinsey had watched with growing jealousy as his Master, his lover-'son', spoke of his one time ally; the way blue eyes softened slightly, filled with memories...very pleasant ones if the accompanying smile had been any sort of indication.
-He increased the power of his thrusts, trying with his body to push those memories away.
+He increased the force of his thrusts, trying with his body to push those memories away.

 The Goa'uld had no idea that his slave...his lover...his 'father', was still capable of independent thought.
 That the man who moved inside him was planning to make certain that an alliance between him and a former ally never took place.
 Had he known, he'd have disciplined the Tau'ri.
 Even though his ego would have delighted in the reason for the scheming that was being done.